-Sources of revenues - we derive revenues primarily from sales of inks and pastes.
+We derive revenues primarily from sales of inks.

 Cost of Revenues

 Our total cost of revenues includes expenses for the manufacturing of inks and pastes, including: the cost of raw materials; employee-related expenses, including salaries, equity-based compensation and other benefits and related expenses, lease payments, utility payments, depreciation, changes in inventory of finished products, royalties and other manufacturing expenses.
 These expenses are partially reduced by an allotment of manufacturing costs associated with research and development activities to research and development expenses.